| How You Can Avoid Being Exploited In Negotiations | ![]() |

 In addition, respond proportionately to them and don't overreact.
 Otherwise, you might permanently poison your potential to achieve your long-term goal.

-Overall, show your counterparts the positive and negative consequences of their behaviour.
-By consistently using this tit-for-tat approach, researchers have found that parties will maximize their individual and total gain.
+Overall, show your counterparts the positive and negative consequences of their behavior.
+By consistently using this tit-for-tat style, researchers have found that parties will maximize their individual and total gain.

 Studies also have found that you should occasionally extend a peace offering just in case you misinterpret your counterpart's moves and the negotiation degenerated into a cycle of retaliatory moves, helping no one.